pmaganty/innovationhub/README.md

 ### Create Page

+#### Design Explanation:
+The purpose of this page is to allow a user to enter a new idea into the database.
+The design is meant to be intuitive - it is much like any form a user has filled out on other websites.
+The grayed-out form color is there convery that this is a "document" or "entry".

+#### Capabilities:

 1. Create a new idea by inputing **first name**, **last name**, **title** of the idea, and **description** of the idea.

     * When the user hits submit, they will be **prompted to enter their bank account and business information through Stripe** so they can receive donations.